sufst/vcu/.github/ISSUE_TEMPLATE/feature.md

 ---

 ### Description
-High level description of the required feature.
+A high level description of the required feature.

 ### Tasks
 - [ ] Task 1...

-### Relevant competition rules
+### Relevant FSUK Rules
 **EV?.??.?** The vehicle...

-### Additional context
+### Additional Notes
-Any additional context.
+Any additional notes.